My first matcha was horrible.

 You travel constantly or want zero prep: Pique sachets.
 Consistency matters more than perfection.

-You’re skeptical and not ready to spend much: Cold brew Twinings for a month.
+You’re skeptical and not ready to spend much: Twinings cold brew for a month.
 If the habit sticks, upgrade.

 Which green tea has the most EGCG?